12 unforgettable weeks

 During my 12 week internship, I had the chance to work closely with the UX researchers, content strategists, data scientists, project managers and engineers in my team and teams in SF and Seattle.
 I was responsible for exploring and designing early stage concepts, storytelling, visual design, animation-tests, for creating video ad templates and deliver a final prototype for an alpha test to test our hypothesis.
 The internship was a really rewarding experience, and I would like to thank my team and my mentor Barbara Giardelli for an amazing summer.

 Unfortunately, due to NDA, I can’t share specific details about my work until the product launches publicly.
 If you would like to learn more about my experience, feel free to contact me!

 Role and Deliverables

-User research, competitive analysis, constraints and best practices for video ads to identity opportunities.
+User research, competitive analysis, constraints and best practices for video ads to identify opportunities.

 Plan, sketch and iterate on storytelling of the template.
 Worked alongside content strategist to get better insight.

 III.
 Concept Exploration

 Build from wireframes to high-fidelity mockups, UI design and plan motion transition for elements on the template.

 Render different motion design templates to test total time and check if prototypes meet all best practices.